US official: Russia plans to annex parts of eastern Ukraine

 “There is no Mariupol whatsoever,” he said.
 “Someone needs to rebuild it, and it will take millions of tons of gold.”
 He said they lived just across the railroad tracks from the steel plant.
 “Ruined,” he said.
 “The factory is gone completely.”

-Anastasiia Dembytska, who took advantage of the cease-fire to leave with her daughter, nephew and dog, said she could see the steelworks from her window, when she dared to look out.
+Anastasiia Dembytska, who took advantage of the cease-fire to leave with her daughter, nephew and dog, said she could see the steelworks from her window, when she dared to look.

 “We could see the rockets flying” and clouds of smoke over the plant, she said.

-Ukrainian President Volodymyr Zelenskyy told Greek state television that remaining civilians in the steel plant were afraid to board buses because they feared they would be taken to Russia.
-He said he had been assured by the U.N. that they would be allowed to go to areas his government controls.
+Ukrainian President Volodymyr Zelenskyy told Greek state television that remaining civilians in the steel plant were afraid to board buses, fearing they would be taken to Russia.
+He said the U.N. assured him they could go to areas his government controls.

+Mariupol lies in the Donbas, Ukraine’s eastern industrial heartland, and is key to Russia’s campaign in the east.
+Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere.

 More than 1 million people, including nearly 200,000 children, have been taken from Ukraine to Russia since the Russian invasion began, Russia’s Defense Ministry said Monday, according to TASS.